aws-samples/data-protection/usecase-9/IOT_Device_Usecase.md

 aws iot get-registration-code
 ```

 We will now generate the verification certificate signing request(CSR).
 Fill in values at the prompt and when prompted for `Common name` enter the registration code(without quotes) as returned by the above command.
 For other parameters choose anything you like.
-Don't put anything for the challenge password or optional company name, just press enter and it should be good.
+Don't put anything for the challenge password or optional company name, just press enter two times and it should be good.

 ```
 openssl req -new -key verification_cert.key -out verification_cert.csr